ManlyMarco/Illusion-Overlay-Mods/Guide/[Sylvers] KK Overlay Tutorial.md

 - [Part 3](#p3) will discuss how to paint an overlay from scratch in 3D Coat.

 ### Necessary Plugins
 - BepInex (most recent version)
 - KoiSkinOverlayX (KSOX v2.1)

 ### Necessary software
 - 3D Coat
 - Photoshop, or any similar 2D editor (Gimp, Paint.net, etc)

-### Resources and templates used in this guide
+### Resources and templates
-Files used in this guide: Body UV.png, Face UV.png, Tat1.png, Template.3b.
+Files used in this guide (Body UV.png, Face UV.png, Tat1.png and Template.3b) are available in the [Resources](Resources) folder.

 Here are a few 3D Coat brush alpha packs to get you started.
 You can find more online.
 Just drag and drop the .3dcpack files on 3D Coat to load them in, then